Disease control in forestry

 Pine needle diseases

 Pine needle diseases can cause large scale damage to plantation forests and have significant economic impact.
-For information on how to recognise and treat these diseases, see our pages on pine needle diseases.
+To find out how to recognise and treat these diseases, see our page on pine needle diseases.

 Myrtle rust